Tung003/Multi_agent/README.md

 ## Introduction

-Here is my python source code for Multi agent LLMs system:
+Here is my python source code for the basic multi-agent LLM system<br/>
+However after this project I might design a multi-agent system with another api like LANGGRAPH.

 1: First agent is memory_chat: this agent have memory, it can chat and still remember what happened before <br/>
 2: Second agent is summery_pdf: this agent can summarize file PDF and chat about informations in the file <br/>